Ali: Fear Eats the Soul

-Ali: Fear Eats the Soul (Angst essen Seele auf) is a 1974 West German drama film written and directed by Rainer Werner Fassbinder, starring Brigitte Mira and El Hedi ben Salem.
+Ali: Fear Eats the Soul (Angst essen Seele auf) is a 1974 West German melodrama film written and directed by Rainer Werner Fassbinder, starring Brigitte Mira and El Hedi ben Salem.
 The film won the International Federation of Film Critics award for best in-competition movie and the Prize of the Ecumenical Jury at the 1974 Cannes Film Festival.
 It is considered one of Fassbinder's most powerful works and hailed by many as a masterpiece.

 The film revolves around the romance that develops between Emmi, an older German woman, and Ali, a Moroccan migrant worker in postwar West Germany.

 Plot

 The film takes place in West Germany an unspecified number of months after the Munich Massacre.
 Emmi, a 60-year-old window cleaner and widow, enters a bar, driven in by the rain and wanting to listen to the music being played inside.
 The barmaid, Barbara, goads Ali, a Moroccan Gastarbeiter (guest worker) in his late thirties, to ask Emmi to dance.
 She accepts.
 They develop a friendship and Ali ends up staying overnight at Emmi's apartment.
 After more interaction, their connection deepens and Ali moves in.
 Eager to share her happiness, Emmi tells her daughter, Krista, and son-in-law, Eugen.
 Eugen scoffs and says Emmi has lost her mind, while Krista dismisses it as a folly fueled by years of widowhood.

 Their relationship is threatened when the landlord's son, who has been sent on the assumption that Emmi has taken in a lodger, tells Emmi that subletting is against Emmi's tenancy agreement, and that Ali must leave within a day.
 Fearful of losing Ali, Emmi says she and Ali are planning to marry.
 After the landlord's son apologises for the misapprehension and leaves, Emmi speaks to Ali and apologises for having invented the idea of her marrying him, but is surprised when Ali says it is an excellent idea.
 The film then shows them leaving civil court, married.

 Their marriage is looked upon unfavorably by their neighbors and shopkeepers.
 Emmi's colleagues shun her, and Ali faces discrimination at every turn.
 When Emmi invites her three children and son-in-law to meet Ali, they openly reject him.
 One of Emmi's sons smashes her TV set in anger and the other declares she must have lost her mind, calling her a "whore".
 Before they leave Emmi's apartment, Krista calls it a "pigsty".